In Belarus, some don't wait for Lukashenko to start worrying about coronavirus

 But institutions such as the Stembridge private school in Minsk switched to distance learning last week, after most parents supported the idea.

-“We monitored the international situation and the overall picture looked like it would be more responsible to organize distance learning,” said teacher Evgeniya Gushchina.
+“We monitored the international situation and the overall picture looked like it would be more responsible to organise distance learning,” said teacher Evgeniya Gushchina.

 “If you have to choose between the risk to health and the risk of under-education, I choose health.”